the-gigi/modern-go-programming/manuscript/chapter 2 - get up and running.md

 ## Integrated Development Environments

 I was always a big fan of IDEs.
 Early in my career, I used Microsoft's Visual Studio for C/C++ development as well as C#.
 I've used NetBeans for a short stint of Java development.
 I've used JetBrains' PyCharm for Python development for many years, and nowadays I use JetBrains Goland for Go development.
 But, Goland is not the only game in town.
 Visual Studio Code is a great Go IDE and has many followers.
-A lot of peopel just use text editors with various plugins.
-Ther are also several other IDEs that are less popular AFAICT.
+A lot of people just use text editors with various plugins.
+There are also several other IDEs that are less popular.

 ### Goland